 How the points system works

+Britain is battling a talent crisisTighter laws surrounding immigration, have raised concerns for many business owners in the private sector, who are already facing a skills shortage of up to 72%.
 Workplaces which have traditionally relied on international job seekers such as construction and hospitality have been hit the hardest in the last quarter of 2019.
 Insight originally published in the British Chambers Of Commerce showed that 67% of construction businesses attempted to recruit in Q4, up from 62% in Q3.

 Share this story